LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 * For each data layer, a detailed definition of what information should be returned from it.
 * Details on the display and labelling of output from individual data layers where relevant.

-Using this configuration file, each individual LERC can tailor the Data Extractor Tool to its individual requirements.
+Using this configuration file, each individual LERC can tailor the Data Extractor tool to its individual requirements.
 Examples of the XML file are included in the :doc:`../appendix/appendix`, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`.

 Additionally to the XML file the SQL server database is set up via a number of auxiliary tables and stored procedures.
 Again, the process of configuring this is discussed in the section on :doc:`setting up the tool <../setup/setup>`.